Get Quote

 When you bring a list to Mail Processing Associates - or build one through our list builder - here is what happens before a single piece goes to press:

-- Presort: Sort the list for maximum postage discounts (5-digit, 3-digit, AADC, Mixed AADC)
+6. Presort: Sort the list for maximum postage discounts (5-Digit, 3-Digit, Mixed)

 This processing is included with every mailing job.
 You don't pay extra for clean data - it's part of how we keep your postage costs low and your delivery rates high.